clementpickel/GeneticAssignment/README.md

 # GeneticAssignment

 This project implements a genetic algorithm to solve various problems such as the N-Queens problem, Traveling Salesman Problem (TSP), or any similar optimization problem.
-The genome representation in this case is defined as `[X, Y]` pairs for each queen on the board, where each pair denotes the position of a queen on the chessboard.
+The genome representation in this case is defined as `[Y, ...]` for each queen on the board, where each Y denotes the position of a queen on the chessboard and it's index in the list is it's X.

 ## Requirements